 To keep our exams secure, we produce question papers for different areas of the world, known as administrative zones.
 We allocate all Cambridge schools to one administrative zone determined by their location.
 Each zone has a specific timetable.
 Some of our syllabuses offer candidates different assessment options.
 An entry option code is used to identify the components the candidate will take relevant to the administrative zone and the available assessment options.

 Retakes

 Candidates can retake the whole qualification as many times as they want to.
-This is a linear qualification so candidates cannot re-sit individual components.
+Information on retake entries is at www.cambridgeinternational.org/retakes